 General Display Options

-You can change the fonts, colors, and other settings under the Display Preferences link.
+You can change the fonts, colors, number of messages shown per page, and other settings under the Display Preferences link.
 This can be found by first clicking on the Options link at the top of the page once you have logged into your webmail (see image example below).

 Once you are in the Options section, you will have several menu choices.
 Click on Display Preferences.